Rappsilber-Laboratory/xidocs/md/views/xinet.md

 ![Xi Net](../../img/xinet.png)

-The XiNet view displays a collection of cross-links between proteins as an interactive network visualisation - with the proteins as nodes shown as circles or elongated bars and the cross-links as edges drawn between these nodes at the relevant positions.
+The XiNet view displays cross-links as an interactive network visualisation - with the proteins as nodes shown as circles or elongated bars, and the cross-links as edges drawn between these nodes at the relevant positions.

+RIGHT clicking at protein toggles it between its circular and bar representations.

 #### Selecting ####